Hope for the Holidays: Still feeling 20 years younger after HCM diagnosis and myectomy

 xo Boots

-Read more from Open Heart Surgery with Boots
+Read more from Letters from a Heart Patient

 (included in this email are a list of many great resources at the bottom to go with this week's episode) Hello Heart Friends.
 I have returned from a week in North Carolina where I attended the funeral of one of my dearest childhood friends, Bess Harrell Little.
 I gave myself the entire week off so I could focus on Bess, her family, seeing my dad and stepmom, and just honoring my deep sadness.
 It's been such a disturbing couple of weeks since Bess died unexpectedly in her sleep the day before...